LGBTQ culture in Portland, Oregon: Organizations

-LGBT rights organization Basic Rights Oregon is based in Portland.
-Local LGBT-oriented organizations include Cascade AIDS Project, Q Center, and Bradley Angle which offers LGBTQ domestic violence services.
-Others include:
+LGBTQ rights organization Basic Rights Oregon is based in Portland.
+Local LGBTQ-oriented organizations include CAP Northwest, Q Center, and Bradley Angle which offers LGBTQ domestic violence services.
+Pride Northwest organizes the annual pride parade and festival.

+New Avenues for Youth (est. 1997), Outside In, and the Sexual & Gender Minority Youth Resource Center (SMYRC) are nonprofit organizations that provide services and resources for LGBTQ youth who are homeless or at risk of homelessness.